haddocking/haddocking.github.io/education/HADDOCK-Xlinks/index.md

 A 54 CA B 179 CA 0 26
 </pre>

-This is the format used by DISVIS to represent the cross-links.
+This is the format used by DisVis to represent the cross-links.
 Each cross-link definition consists of eight fields:

 * chainID of the 1st molecule
 * residue number